SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/process-submissions.md

 Form submissions with status **Submitted** must be processed manually.
 This means reviewing the form contents and linking the submitter to an existing or a new contact and/or company in SuperOffice.

 The main reason for choosing manual processing is to have more control of the contacts added to your database through form submissions.
-Specifically, you can prevent duplicate contacts by checking whether a person is already registered in SuperOffice CRM.
+Specifically, you can prevent duplicate contacts by checking whether a person is already registered.
+SuperOffice validates the email address in the form to ensure it is a valid domain.
+Basic email syntax is also checked.

+When a form is submitted, SuperOffice attempts to link the form to an existing contact using the email address provided.

+* If a match is found, you can display the contact's information, requests, sales, follow-ups, and previous chat sessions.
+* If no match is found, search for the correct contact or create a new one.

 Watch this video (or follow the step-by-step guide below) to learn how you can manually process a submitted web form (video length - 4:30) or follow the steps below.